 After breakfast at the Deja Vu Bar and Grill we took a ride on the paddlewheel steamboat the Creole Queen to the nearby town of Chalmette to visit the site of the Battle of New Orleans, where many of my ancestors and relatives fought against the British with Andrew Jackson in 1815.
-Along the way, we also photographed the larger steamboat Natchez which was steaming up and down the river at the same time.
+Along the way, we also photographed the larger steamboat Natchezwhich was steaming up and down the river at the same time.

 Unaccountably I somehow managed to look like this BEFORE drinking the Hurricanes